Uber selling Southeast Asian business to regional rival Grab

 Since becoming Uber’s CEO in September, Dara Khosrowshahi has been maneuvering to make the company profitable before a planned initial public offering expected next year.

-The company’s full-year net loss widened to $4.5 billion in 2017 as it endured multiple scandals and the replacement of its CEO.
+The company’s full-year net loss widened to $4.5 billion in 2017 as it endured multiple scandals and the departure of its co-founder and former CEO Travis Kalanick.

 Most Read Business Stories